wkgcass/vproxy/doc/architecture.md

 #### RESPController

 `RESPController` listens on a port and uses the REdis Serialization Protocol for transporting commands and results.
 You can use `redis-cli` to manage the vproxy instance.

+#### HTTPController

+`HTTPController` creates an HTTP server that exposes RESTful json api to manage the vproxy instance.

+### Service Mesh

+VProxy provides the ability of service discovery and can act as a sidecar.
+You may use the combination of `TcpLB`, `Socks5Server`, `SmartGroupDelegate` and `SmartNodeDelegate` to build any role inside a mesh.

+### Library

+With all above functionalities, vproxy wraps some of them and provides libraries with light weight API.

+### Application

+Besides acting as a loadbalancer, vproxy provides some other network related tools, for example you may use the WebSocksProxyAgent/Server to build a tunnel through fireware.